EttoreFoti/gke_crossplane/README.md

 Requirements:
 ============
-1) A Google Cloud Platform Account with: \
+1) A Google Cloud Platform Account with:
     - A project
     - A Service Account with: Kubernetes Engine Administrator, Compute Network Administrator and User Service Account
     - the service account .json key will be then asked in the scripts, it's also downloadable only on creation, so download it and keep it safe.
 2) Google Cloud CLI
-3) A K8s cluster to install Crossplane on it, as already said, we can simply bootstrap a local cluster with kind or similar.
+3) A K8s cluster to install Crossplane on it we can create one on GKE or we can simply bootstrap a local cluster with kind or similar.

 How to Use:
 ==========